steeviebops/hacktv-gui/README.md

 hacktv-gui is, as the name suggests, a GUI frontend application for hacktv, which is available at https://github.com/fsphil/hacktv/ or https://github.com/captainjack64/hacktv/.
 It allows you to run hacktv without the use of a command line.
 In addition, it includes playlist support, a handler for online teletext services, and support for any streaming video site which is compatible with yt-dlp.
 You can also save your settings to a file and reload them later.

+**Details on how to install and use can be found on the <a href="https://github.com/steeviebops/hacktv-gui/wiki/Getting-started">Getting Started</a> wiki page.**

 The application has been tested on:

 - Windows 7 SP1, 10 and 11